awdavies/scripts/README.md

      downloaded from git (at the user's discretion, of course).
 It will be installed in the python package folder within the PYENV folder.

-=== VPYTHON-ENV ===

-This script runs with the special python virtual environment** so that your shell automatically finds python through said environment.
-Only use this if you're some weirdo and you don't like writing the full paths for django-aware python stuff.

-If you want to run python, simply type in python, and python will be run through the virtual environment.
-If you've already installed django, then writing "import django" in the python shell should throw no errors.
-If it does, then I (the jerk that wrote this script) have failed miserably.

-** If you want to know (be confused about) how the virtual environment works (and who the hell doesn't?), then scroll down to the appropriate, professionally labeled, section of the readme.

 =========== WTF IS A VIRTUAL ENVIRONMENT AND WHY DO I WANT IT? ==========

 If you'd like to skip all this, go read a book on operating systems.
 It's